-I grew up in the middle of the United States where ocean fish and especially seafood was not often on the menu.
+I grew up in the middle of the United States where ocean fish and especially seafood were not often on the menu.
 These things were special foods.
 My mom has never liked either so we rarely had fish or seafood for meals.
 But, there are a lot of Moroccan seafood recipes thanks to the miles and miles of coastline.

 I wouldn’t say moving here as turned me into a seafood lover but I have gotten much more used to eating it.